Josh Morgan (politician): Mayoralty

 Morgan was sworn in as London’s 65th mayor on November 15, 2022.
-He was given the investiture of the Mayor's Chain of Office by Ann Bigelow, the daughter of Jane Bigelow, London's first female mayor who served from 1972 to 1978.

-During the inaugural meeting of the 2022-26 City Council, Morgan nominated Ward 2 Councillor Shawn Lewis to serve as Deputy Mayor, and Ward 12 Councillor Elizabeth Peloza to serve as Budget Chair.
-Both appointments were for four years, and both appointments were approved unanimously by Council.
+During the inaugural meeting of the 2022-26 city council, Morgan nominated Ward 2 councillor Shawn Lewis to serve as deputy mayor, and Ward 12 councillor Elizabeth Peloza to serve as budget chair.
+Both appointments were for four years, and both appointments were approved unanimously by council.

-Mayor Morgan delivered his first State of the City address on January 17th, 2023 before a crowd of approximately 1,300 people at RBC Place London.
-During his remarks, Mayor Morgan announced an anonymous family had donated $25-million to support a new health and homelessness system in London.
+Morgan delivered his first State of the City address on January 17, 2023, before a crowd of approximately 1,300 people at RBC Place London.
+During his remarks, Morgan announced that an anonymous family had donated $25-million to support a new health and homelessness system in London.
+Morgan provided an update on the health and homelessness system during his second State of the City address on January 25, 2024.

+First year of mayoral term

+During Morgan's first year as Mayor he worked alongside 200 individual leaders from all backgrounds representing more that 70 local organizations to develop a system to tackle homelessness and health issues.
+This initiative was titled the Whole of Community Response.
+Since its inception, the program has received recognition as being one of the most auspicious plans to address health and homelessness.
+An anonymous London family donated $25-million dollars to the cause, allowing for its swift implementation.

+Morgan also championed the Mobility Master Plan.
+The City of London continues to seek public feedback on the plan's development.